Bread Technologyintermediate-to-advancedprofessional bakers26 min read · updated 2026-06-26

 Principal enzyme classes in bread improvers — process action and parameters

 Each enzyme class listed with its substrate, the stage of bread-making at which it is most active, practical effect, overdose risk and temperature stability.
 Enzyme concentrations in commercial improvers are not disclosed (processing-aid practice); ppm figures below are order-of-magnitude estimates from published academic literature and supplier technical documentation.
 Exact commercial dosages are proprietary.
-FLAG: all enzyme temperature figures should be verified against the specific supplier's technical data before commercial use.
+All enzyme temperature figures should be verified against the specific supplier's technical data before commercial use.

-Enzyme classE-number statusPrimary substrateMost active stageInactivation temperature (approx.)Practical effect on breadOverdose riskSources
+Enzyme classE-number statusPrimary substrateMost active stageInactivation temperature (approx.)Practical effect on breadOverdose risk

 Improver selection by production process type